Anusa-Maiti/alzheimers-biomarkers_apoe4/README.md

 Major Findings -

-Amyloid-β and tau significantly differ with AD severity, and levels can be used to indicate late-onset AD in Minor Cognitive Impairment cases
+Amyloid-β and tau significantly differ with AD severity, and levels can be used to indicate late-onset AD as well as distinguish Minor Cognitive Impairment cases

 ApoE4 allele seems to be the most influential factor for AD, especially in late-onset AD due to its effects on Aβ and tau pathology,